Best Baitcasting Reels for 2025

 Shimano Bantam MGL A XG

-The original rework of the Bantam reel quickly became one of my favorite bait casting reels.
-You can read my previous review of the Bantam MGL.
+The previous rework of the Bantam reel quickly became one of my favorite bait casting reels.
 The new reel is the same platform, but with new technological advances also incorporated to make this an even more sturdy, powerful and significant casting reel in a slightly improved form factor.
 This will make it a lot more attractive to enthusiast anglers.

 Abu Garcia Revo Max STX

 This one truly surprised me throughout our testing.
-I’m actually really glad I didn’t look at the price tag before I started my testing process because to be honest, this reel feels better than a lot of the $200 reels I’ve tested in my career.
-Maybe I’m crazy but I highly doubt it; it feels absolutely wonderful in your hands, its retrieve is smooth and quiet and it balances wonderfully with any rod I’ve put it on.
+I’m actually really glad I didn’t look at the price tag before I started the process because to be honest, this reel feels better than a lot of the $200 reels I’ve tested in my career.
+Maybe I’m crazy but I highly doubt it.
+It feels absolutely wonderful in your hands, its retrieve is smooth and quiet and it balances wonderfully with any rod I’ve put it on.

 I kind of feel weird liking this reel so much because of the price point; I could have a front deck-full of these reels and feel totally confident to fish in any situation imaginable.
 Maybe I’m old school but I like to feel like my reels have a little bit of “shoulders” to them, so the 7.4-ounce weight feels very comfortable to me.
 With large, co-molded soft-touch knobs and a one-piece graphite frame, it’s awfully tough to go wrong with this reel.